Updated: Oct 31, 2021

-At the top left corner on the front of a 1928 series US Federal Reserve note of any denomination appear the following words, “Redeemable in Gold on Demand at the United States Treasury or in Gold or Lawful money at any Federal Reserve Bank”.
+At the top left corner on the front of a 1928 series US Federal Reserve note (Figure 1) of any denomination appear the following words, “Redeemable in Gold on Demand at the United States Treasury or in Gold or Lawful money at any Federal Reserve Bank”.
 It is impossible to over-emphasize the significance of these words.
 Up to about this time individual world currencies were linked to their own gold reserves.

 Since gold is a relatively scarce commodity, the linking of a currency such as the USD to physical gold places natural constraints on the expansion of the money supply since you can’t create more money than the amount of gold that can be found and then economically mined.
 This limit in money supply seriously limits the ability of a sovereign state to stimulate economic activity.

 Therefore, in 1933 the US effectively abandoned the gold standard and Americans had to turn in all their gold in exchange for paper money.
 Britain effectively un-pegged the pound from gold slightly earlier in 1931.

 In 1944 FDR convened the famous Bretton Woods monetary conference (held at the Mount Washington Hotel), a meeting of the heads of 44 allied nations, to define the post-war economic order.
 A major objective of the conference was to establish the rules for world trade and stabilize world currencies.
 Fundamental to the latter objective was a system of fixed exchange rates with all currencies linked to the US dollar.

 Bretton Woods Conference of 1944 – fixed exchange rate system intended to facilitate post war reconstruction.
 Under the BW system all currencies were linked to the US dollar which was allowed to float in value.
 Unfortunately, the system didn’t survive because the US kept running deficits to fund projects and therefore the amount of dollars in existence kept increasing while gold reserves remained constant.